Skip to main content

 Loop

 Loop lighting is very common as it is probably the most flattering.
 It is named after the small loop of shadow which appears beneath and to one side of the nose.
-Also notice the “clean” right cheek and the long shadow on the opposite cheek.
+Also, notice the “clean” right cheek and the long shadow on the opposite cheek.
 Loop lighting light nearly all of the face while imparting a sense of depth.
-The light is typically placed quite high and then tilted down and then place lightly to one side or the other of the model. its very easy to judge where to place your light and how far to tilt it by watching the position and depth of the nose shadow.
+The light is typically placed quite high and then tilted down and then placed lightly to one side or the other of the model.
+It’s very easy to judge where to place your light and how far to tilt it by watching the position and depth of the nose shadow.

 portrait photography loop lighting